anoopraju31/react-yatra/module 1/ReadMe.md

 - jQuery & React.js are exameples for library and vue.js and angular for frameworks.

 ### create-react-app
 it is a wrapper around react that comes with necessary tools to run a react application with a single command.
 This is not react rather an environment/setup that comes equiped with all the necessary tools the start running a react app.
 It provides a predefined folder structure and comes with in-built webpack to compile apps on the runs.
+It also comes with a built-in testing